You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 Can I Build a Scalable Business on a No-Code Platform?

 Yes, for many businesses.
-Plenty of products run on tools like Bubble while doing real revenue.
+Plenty of products run on no-code tools while doing real revenue.

 The key is matching your goals to reality.
-A SaaS with 10,000 paying customers is different from a viral social app that needs massive concurrent traffic.
+A SaaS with 10,000 paying customers is different from a viral social app with huge traffic spikes.

-A good plan is to build for speed now, and keep your data and logic clean so a future migration is possible.
+A good plan is to build for speed now, and keep your data and logic clean so a future migration stays possible.

 Who Owns My Data and IP in No-Code?